lawee94/Remote-Roofing-Test/README.md

 The technologies implemented in this project are React, React-Router , Redux, axios and a significant amount of VanillaJS, JSX, and CSS.
 I chose to use the create-react-app boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.
 Also i choose redux purposely to manage the state of react component such as the error state, loading state and the content gotten from API JSON Feed using axios.

-The improvement that can be made to this project are:
+The improvement that can be made to this project are: <br />
-    1. Adding a detail page showing description about each movie or series
+    1. Adding a detail page showing description about each movie or series <br />
-    2. Adding authentication.
+    2. Adding authentication. <br />
-    3. Functionality of adding movie or series to a watchlist, favourite or playlist.
+    3. Functionality of adding movie or series to a watchlist, favourite or playlist. <br />
     4. Adding pagination